nishantc7/iterapi-web/README.md

 This is [iterapi](https://github.com/SubhrajitPrusty/iterapi) , REST port.

-run using `python manage.py runserver'
+run using `python manage.py runserver`
 endpoints FOR POST :

   `